 3. Food Chain

 Heavy metals can be found in almost every industrially manufactured product such as petroleum.
-Therefore, toxic substances such as lead arsenic and mercury ought to be prohibited and completely eliminated and their usage in petroleum products and other industries banned.
+Therefore, toxic substances such as lead arsenic and mercury should be prohibited and completely eliminated and their usage in petroleum products and other industries banned.

 Also, industries such as coal plants that produce and rely on various heavy metals should have preservation and wellsprings that will help in the reduction of this toxic substance.
 Meanwhile, the coal industry needs to come up with innovative strategies to eliminate mercury emissions.

-Areas that have been exposed with toxic metals should be cleaned completely and expeditiously.
-The government should identify areas that are contaminated with solid wastes and also medicinal wastes incinerators and close those areas down.
+Areas that have been exposed to toxic metals should be cleaned completely and expeditiously.
+The government should identify areas that are contaminated with solid wastes and medicinal waste incinerators and close those areas down.